Barbecue murders: Marlene Olive's juvenile court trial

-Marlene Olive, who was a minor aged 16 at the time of the crime, was tried as a juvenile rather than an adult, and was represented by the well-known defense attorney Terence Hallinan.
+Olive, who was a 16-year-old minor at the time of the crime, was tried as a juvenile rather than an adult, and was represented by the well-known defense attorney Terence Hallinan.
 She was charged with violating Section 602 of the California State Welfare and Institutions Code, which at that time covered any crime committed by a juvenile, from petty crimes up to and including murder.
 The court ruled that she had violated Section 602, stating that she "did encourage, instigate, aid, abet, and act as accomplice in the homicides of her parents."
 In announcing his decision, Judge Charles R. Best stated, "The uncontroverted evidence regarding the father is that Chuck Riley killed him.
 As to who actually did in the mother, we'll never know."

-Marlene Olive was sentenced to a term of four to six years' confinement at the California Youth Authority at Ventura (also known as the Ventura School).
+Olive was sentenced to a term of four to six years' confinement at the California Youth Authority at Ventura (also known as the Ventura School).
 She was to be released by her 21st birthday unless the youth authority determined she had not been rehabilitated, in which case she could be kept in custody up to age 23.